 Clinical trials for non-COVID-19 diseases are also being impacted significantly.
 Many have been stopped, stalled or canceled because patients can’t be managed in a typical clinical trial setting.
 Instead, life sciences are turning to real-world data to reveal what patients are experiencing in their own homes.
 Real-world data gives context to what will ultimately come out of clinical trials designed according to now-outdated standards.

 Life sciences cannot afford to wait for patient data during a pandemic, let alone without connecting all the dots.
 They need a full as-it-happens patient view to inform the imperative decisions and actions made to support patients.

-Real-time real-world data creates a 360-view with the patient at the

-    center.
-During the time of COVID-19, making critical decisions relies

-    almost entirely on interoperable real-time data.
-It informs life

-    sciences on how to engage with patients, what new clinical trials should

-    look like and how to build the most effective patient engagement

-    interventions.
-It ultimately leads to an actionable level of patient
+Real-time real-world data creates a 360-view with the patient at the center.
+During the time of COVID-19, making critical decisions relies almost entirely on interoperable real-time data.
+It informs life sciences on how to engage with patients, what new clinical trials should look like and how to build the most effective patient engagement interventions.
+It ultimately leads to an actionable level of patient specificity.

-    specificity.

-    To accelerate that process, HealthVerity and Aetion have created

-    Real-Time Insights and Evidence, the first and only real-world evidence

-    system that combines COVID-ready analytics with near real-time data, to

-    assess treatment approaches for COVID-19.
-It supports in-the-moment and

-    adaptive response as data accrues to enable decision-ready evidence and

-    to ensure transparency around its generation—to determine which

-    treatments work best, for whom and when.
+To accelerate that process, HealthVerity and Aetion partnered at the onset of the pandemic to create Real-Time Insights and Evidence, the first and only real-world evidence system that combines COVID-ready analytics with near real-time data, to assess treatment approaches for COVID-19.
+It supports in-the-moment and adaptive response as data accrues to enable decision-ready evidence and to ensure transparency around its generation—to determine which treatments work best, for whom and when.